ngUpgraders/ng-forward/README.md

 ```

 ##### Component Inheritance
-One major benefit of structuring your components this way is that it now becomes much easier to extend components, creating specialized varianets:
+One major benefit of structuring your components this way is that it now becomes much easier to extend components:

 ```js
 @Component({ selector : 'animal', bind : { name : '@' } })